School ClimateImproving Academic Outcomes through Enhanced Conditions for Learning

 - Why is a school climate measurement system necessary to improve conditions for learning?

-Education in Tennessee is a data-driven enterprise.
-While there is general consensus as to the importance of school climate and other conditions for learning, data is not available to support good decisions regarding the allocation of limited resources and/or the effectiveness of various policies and practices in bringing about improvements.
-The data from the system being built through the Safe and Supportive Schools Project will help the education community better understand the relationships between conditions for learning and academic outcomes and better utilize available time and resources.
+While there is general consensus as to the importance of school climate and other conditions for learning, data is needed to support good decisions regarding the allocation of limited resources and/or the effectiveness of various policies and practices in bringing about improvements.
+The data from the Tennessee School Climate Measurement System allows the education community to better understand the relationships between conditions for learning and academic outcomes and better utilize available time and resources.